MrAsterisco/RxFireAuth/README.md

 ```
 *This Observable will emit new values every time something on the user profile has changed.*

-Once signed in, you can quickly inspect the authentication providers of the user by cycling through the `authenticationProviders` array of the `UserData` instance.
+Once signed in, you can inspect the authentication providers of the user by cycling through the `authenticationProviders` array of the `UserData` instance.
 For a list of the supported providers, see the `Provider` enum, in `LoginCredentials`.

 ## Authentication Confirmation
 When performing sensitive actions, such as changing the user password, linking new authentication providers or deleting the user account, Firebase will require you to get a new refresh token by forcing the user to login again.
 RxFireAuth offers convenient methods to confirm the authentication using one the supported providers.